aydenjahola/DiscordDarkPink/README.md

 #### Manual Installation

-to intall this theme the manual way, follow the steps below:
+to install this theme the manual way, follow the steps below:

 1. Download `DarkPink.theme.css`
-2. Naviagte to Discord Settings
+2. Naviagte to Discord settings
 3. Choose `Themes` under Vencord settings
 4. Under `Local Themes` click `Open Themes Folder`
 5. Move the `DarkPink.theme.css` file you downloaded into that folder